Physician Assistant Program FAQs

-During the didactic - learning in the classroom - phase, classes occur usually between the hours of 8 a.m. and 6 p.m.
-There are occasional evening classes and occasional Saturday classes as well.
+Classes occur usually between the hours of 8 a.m. and 6 p.m.
+There are occasional evening and Saturday classes as well.
 During the clinical phase of the program, students are on-site seeing patients a minimum of 40 hours per week.
 During some rotations, there are evening, night call or weekend requirements.

 Are there health care and shadowing requirements for admission?

 Yes, students must complete 300 hours of health care experience before entering the graduate Physician Assistant Program.
 The health care experience can be paid or voluntary, but must involve direct work with patients.
 There is a shadowing requirement for entrance to the graduate program as well.
 You need to shadow at least three physician assistants in different practice settings for 4 hours per experience.